-4.1 The minimum period of Repeat Study is one module; repeat of weeks within a module is not permitted.

-4.2 Students who are considered to have grounds for repeat study of part of a module will be given repeat study of the whole module, and will always return to Week 1 of the module.
+- 4.1 The minimum period of Repeat Study is one module; repeat of weeks within a module is not permitted. - 4.2 Students who are considered to have grounds for repeat study of part of a module will be given repeat study of the whole module, and will always return to Week 1 of the module.
 Students will be expected to engage from the start of the module.
 Failure to engage from the start of the module will not be considered adequate grounds to request in-module mitigation under the Fit to Sit / Submit policy, or to request further Repeat Study of the module unless there are other, extenuating circumstances which impact the student's ability to engage.

-4.3 There is no maximum period of Repeat Study, but students who continue to sign up for modules when they are also experiencing complex and challenging personal circumstances will be required to demonstrate and evidence good reason for failing to take action earlier, and for continuing to sign up for modules despite struggling to engage with their studies (see section 7 on what constitutes 'good reason').
-The evidence requirements will increase as the period of repeat study requested increases.
+4.3 There is no maximum period of Repeat Study, but students who continue to sign up for modules when they are also experiencing complex and challenging personal circumstances will be required to demonstrate and evidence good reason for failing to take action earlier, and for continuing to sign up for modules despite struggling to engage with their studies (see section 8 on what constitutes 'good reason').